anthonyjesmok/appengine-uwmtransittracker/README.md

 Stops.json
 -------
 You probably are wondering what that stops.json file contains.
 First of all, it has to be loaded remotely since App Engine does not like static text-based files too much.
-MORE COMING SOON.
+Second, that file is hosted in the repo [appengine-uwmtransittracker-stopsjson](https://github.com/anthonyjesmok/appengine-uwmtransittracker-stopsjson "appengine-uwmtransittracker-stopsjson").
+You can take a look and contribute if you would like!

 Production Site
 ---------